WeirdConstructor/HexoDSP/README.md

 Here a short list of features:

 * Runtime changeable DSP graph
+* Serialization and loading of the DSP graph and the parameters
 * Full monitoring and feedback introspection into the running DSP graph
 * Provides a wide variety of modules
 * Extensible framework for quickly developing new nodes at compile time